Apprenticeships

 Craft apprenticeships include carpentry, plumbing, motor mechanics and electrical apprenticeships.

-New apprenticeships in other areas of industry
+New apprenticeships in other industries

 There are a number of models of on-the-job and off-the-job training, as well as different models of delivery and different target groups (including people already in employment).
-Industry-led groups (consortia), work with education and training providers and other partners, to oversee the development and roll-out of new apprenticeships.

 You can search for apprenticeships on apprenticeship.ie.